Charles Henry Tompkins

 Charles Henry Tompkins (September 12, 1830 – January 18, 1915) was an American officer who served as a Union Army colonel, who received an appointment to the brevet grade of Brigadier General of volunteers during the American Civil War.
 He was a recipient of the Medal of Honor for valor in action on June 1, 1861, in the Battle of Fairfax Court House (June 1861).
 This was the first action in the Civil War for which a Union Army officer would receive the Medal of Honor, although it was not awarded until 1893.

-He is not to be confused with another Union officer, Brevet Brigadier General Charles H. Tompkins (d.
-1895) who commanded the 1st Rhode Island Light Artillery Regiment.
+He is not to be confused with another Union officer, Brevet Brigadier General Charles H. Tompkins (1834 – 1895) who commanded the 1st Rhode Island Light Artillery Regiment.

 Early life and career

-Tompkins was born in Fort Monroe, Virginia on September 12, 1830.
+Tompkins was born in Fort Monroe, Virginia, on September 12, 1830.
 He was the son of Colonel Daniel D. Tompkins, a career Army officer, and was the grand nephew of Vice President Daniel D. Tompkins.

-He received an appointment to West Point from Brooklyn, New York as a member of the class of 1851, though he did not graduate with his class.
+He received an appointment to West Point from Brooklyn, New York, as a member of the class of 1851, though he did not graduate with his class.
 He resigned in 1849 for unspecified reasons.
 Tompkins pursued private business interests until enlisting as a Private in the First Dragoons in January 1856, rising to the rank of sergeant before his enlistment ended in January 1861.
-He served on the western frontier and was recognized for his performance at the Second Battle of Pyramid Lake near Pyramid Lake, Nevada in June 1860.
+He served on the western frontier and was recognized for his performance at the Second Battle of Pyramid Lake near Pyramid Lake, Nevada, in June 1860.

 Tompkins received his commission as a 2nd lieutenant in the 2nd U.S. Cavalry Regiment in March 1861.
 It was in this unit that he gained fame for his heroism in action at the Battle of Fairfax Court House (June 1861) while a 1st lieutenant, to which he was promoted on April 30, 1861.

 Tompkins was reassigned to the 5th U.S. Cavalry Regiment on August 3, 1861, and served as the regimental quartermaster.
 On April 24, 1862, he received a volunteer commission as colonel of the 1st Vermont Cavalry.
 He resigned his volunteer commission on September 9, 1862.

 During the war, he received brevets (honorary promotions) to major, lieutenant colonel, colonel and brigadier general.